 Lidded dishes include decorative sugar bowls and candy dishes.
 These types of glass are also very versatile pieces for your space.

 They can be used in the kitchen to hold spices or loose leaf teas.
-You can also utilize them as a holder for jewelry, such as to hold rings by the kitchen sink!
+You can also utilize them as a caddy for jewelry, such as to hold rings by the kitchen sink!

 Milk Glass Lighting